 There are a lot of lodges and hotels on Nusa Lembongan these days and in all sorts of varieties.
 We’re talking beach bungalows, upscale resorts, local homestays, hostels, whatever; you name it, Nusa Lembongan has it.

-When it comes to accommodation on Nusa Lembongan, I’d say that prices are slightly higher here than on mainland Bali.
+When it comes to accommodation price on Nusa Lembongan, I’d say that prices are slightly higher here than on the mainland area of Bali.
 That being said, most places are not prohibitively expensive.
 This is still Bali after all – it’s still famous for offering some of the best deals on the most epic villas!

 Choosing where to stay on Nusa Lembongan really comes down to your personal tastes.
 There’s certainly something for everyone here.

 To help you sort through the options, here are some of our favorites lodges on the island.
-To see more ideas, be sure to check out articles on the best places to stay on Nusa Lembongan!
+For more awesome and cheap places, be sure to read our Nusa Lembongan Hostel Booking Guide.

 Lembongan Hostel – Best Hostel on Nusa Lembongan